 With Smart Links you can share sales content from within LinkedIn.
 Your recipients can see the content without downloading, and you can track who has viewed what.

-This feature lets you connect with prospects through your company’s combined network.
+This feature lets you connect with every potential prospect through your company’s combined network.

 Here’s a 7-step process that you can implement to optimize your corporate LinkedIn Sales Navigator Licenses and the ROI you need: